ArnasVaic/torus-data/README.md

 * `10x10/Table_A20.txt` and `10x10/Table_A21.txt`.
 These files provide more complete information supplementing the Appendix Tables A.20 and A.21.

 Several pictures (in the .jpg format) from the article are added.
-Additionally, here are high precision numerical expressions for the leading eigenvalues on larger toruses:
+Additionally, here are high precision numerical expressions for the leading eigenvalues on the considered toruses:

 For the 5x5 torus:
 $-14.131565573559312929238438976311552701127098597507$